BuvinJT/distbuilder/docs/LowLevel.md

 ## Obfuscation Features

-The Opy Library contains an [OpyConfig](#opyconfig) class, which has been extended by this library (and aliased with the same name).
+The Opy Library contains an [OpyConfig](#opyconfig) class, which has been extended by the distbuilder library (and aliased with the same name).
 The revised / extended class contains attributes for patching the obfuscation and for bundling the source of external libraries (so that they too maybe obfuscated).
 This new configuration type has the notable additions: